poppak86/Alpaca/README.md

 - Trade any stock
 - Log detailed trade data to CSV
 - Begin self-analysis loop on trade outcomes
+- Mutate strategies to test new price thresholds

 ## 🛠 Setup